 Breg Polar Care Wave

-Best For: Cold therapy plus compression
+Best For: Cold Therapy Plus Compression

 Compression: Yes

-Standout: Active compression
+Standout: Active Compression Settings

 Breg Polar Care Glacier

-Best For: Longer cooling sessions
+Best For: Longer Cooling Duration

 Compression: No